dennis-kk/knet/README.md

 ### rpc code generating ###
 ##

 **krpc** is a command line tool to generate RPC code for developes.
-The generated code utilzes RPC object framework to marshal/unmarshal the RPC method parameters, and a simple singleton RPC entry class.
+The generated code utilizes RPC object framework to marshal/unmarshal the RPC method parameters, and a simple singleton RPC entry class.

 `krpc -d output-directory -f input_rpc_file -n rpc_class_name -l the_language_to_generate`